 Now you might be surprised why we list Salesforce here.
 Well if you run a business where the majority of data, intelligence and automation is managed through Salesforce, then you'd like to keep everything under one roof.
 Axy OKR is a native Salesforce App which allows you to manage OKRs within Salesforce.
-While many other tools offer API connections, Axy is a native App solution.
+While many other tools offer API connections, Axy is a native App solution with automated updates on progress and deadlines related to Salesforce metrics.
+OKRify is another native App solution for Salesforce with a nice, user-friendly hub to create and manage OKRs.
+It also covers OKR owners, automatic progress updates, confidence levels and a heat map for managers to know where to dive in and coach.

 Here the focus is on managing goals with OKRs in an organisation.
 Main differences between these tools are UI, usability, the ability to link tasks to OKRs and the ability to integrate other software you´re using in your work environment (e.g. Slack, Jira, Analytics, Salesforce ect...).

 Gtmhub is focussing a lot on these integrations with other software you're using in your organisation, allowing to automatically update Key Result progress which is great for your weekly check-ins.
 They call it „data driven OKRs“.
 Furthermore the tool provides great flexibility to align almost anything.
 O's to KR's, KR's to multiple O's...cool, but this requires also quite some discipline.
 Check out their 1$/ user licences for an easy start with their tool.

 Perdoo also offers lots of integrations.
 They bring in a clear focus on handling OKRs, KPIs and individual initiatives seamlessly within one platform all contributing to your company's northstar or ultimate goal.
 A solid, proven and robust tool.
 Check out their free version to run a real quarter or pilot with their software.

 Weekdone has made quite some changes recently resulting in a nice integration of OKRs with individual contributions, weekly check-ins, progress reports and recognition.